-- Hospital admission - Transition care: following a hospital stay - Residential respite care: either planned or unplanned - Other reasons: such as social leave, holidays or other personal circumstances.
+- Hospital admission - Transition care following a hospital stay - Residential respite care - either planned or unplanned - Other reasons such as social leave, holidays or other personal circumstances.

-Your provider will continue to provide care management activities to you.
+Your provider will continue to provide care management activities to you while you have temporarily stopped services.
 However, if you'd rather decline, this will be recorded in your care notes until you ask your provider to recommence services.

-Even though your funding will continue to accrue while you temporarily stop services, the carryover unspent budget limits will still apply, i.e. \$1000 or 10%, whichever is greater.
+Even though your funding continues to accrue if you temporarily stop services, the carryover unspent budget limits will apply, i.e. \$1000 or 10%, whichever is greater.